guowenbin90/Python-Excel/ReadMe.md

 ## Using Python with Excel
-`reviewing.py`: review the wanted values
+`reviewing.py`: Review the wanted values
 `rename.py`: Rename multiple files